Virumaa

-Virumaa or Viru (Vironia; Low German: Wierland; Old Norse: Virland) is an historical region in northeastern Estonia and a medieval independent Estonian county (maakond).
+Virumaa or Viru (Vironia; Low German: Wierland; Old Norse: Virland) is a historical region in northeastern Estonia and a medieval independent Estonian county (maakond).
 In most part, the historical Virumaa region overlaps with modern Lääne-Viru ("West Viru") and Ida-Viru ("East Viru") counties.

 Medieval people of Virumaa, the Vironians, built many strongholds, like Tarwanpe (modern Rakvere) and Agelinde (now Punamägi Hill in Äntu village).
 Vironians were divided into five clans (kilikunda), Maum (in Estonian "Mahu"), Laemund (Lemmu) also known as Pudiviru, Askele, Revele (Rebala), Alentagh (Alutaguse).
 Like other Estonian tribes, Vironians remained predominantly pagan before Northern Crusades in the 13th century.

 History

 According to the Livonian Chronicle of Henry in c.
 1229, the pre-Christian Vironians of early 13th century believed that Tharapita, a god worshipped by Osilians (the tribe inhabiting Saaremaa) had been born in Vironia.
 However, Vironian elder Tabellinus of Pudiviru had endorsed Christianity and had been baptized by Germans in Gotland before the Catholic German and Danish crusaders reached Estonia.
 Later, when competing Danish crusaders arrived to Vironia, Tabellinnus was suspected of being too pro-German and hanged.

 In 1219, German Sword Brethren made a raid against Vironians together with recently christened Letts, Livonians, and several proto-Estonian tribes (Sakalians, Ugaunians and Jervians).
 After five days of killing and pillaging, Kyriavanus, Tabellinus and other Vironian elders asked for a truce.
 According to the chronicle, Kyriavanus told he had a "very bad god" before and therefore was ready to accept the Christian god.
 After truce was made, Vironian elders accepted Christianity.
 Some sons of elders from all five Vironian clans were taken hostages by the crusaders as part of the truce.
 In 1221, Vironians took part in failed attempt to oust Danes who had built a fortress in the place of modern Tallinn in the neighboring province of Revelia.
 Danes retaliated, killed several Vironian elders and put Vironians under heavy taxes.

 In 1225, Danes and German crusaders clashed with each other over the ownership of Vironia.
 In 1226, The papal legate William of Modena arrived to Vironian stronghold of Tarwanpe and mediated peace between Germans, Danes and Estonians.
 A year later the Vironian territories were taken over by the German Sword Brethren.
 Vironians sided with the new Papal Legate Baldwin of Alna who in 1230 tried to create a Papal vassal state in northern Estonia, including Vironia.
 In 1233, the supporters of Baldwin were defeated by the Sword Brethren in the city of Reval (Tallinn).
 Vironian territories were snatched by the Germans again as Baldwin of Alna complained in his report to the Pope in 1234.
 The Sword Brethren was also accused of oppressing Vironian converts and expelling local supporters of the Catholic church.